Let us begin with a variation of an old joke.

 I do not think it would be impossible, but I appreciate it could be tricky.
 This section of the consultation is about agricultural units, so perhaps linking the test to agricultural output (current and prospective, after a forced division).

 A rule of blanket application could have an unwelcome impact on small units in the agricultural sector, so I offered one model where an apparently absolute system can be relaxed.
-There may be other examples, and indeed another thought occured to me post-submission in relation to co-owned property.
+There may be other examples, and indeed another thought occurred to me post-submission in relation to co-owned property.

 The law of Scotland already has a system in place to deal with the situation where owners of an item in shared ownership fall out.
 One or more of them can raise an action to either: a) divide the item; or b) where that is not possible, sell it.
 Division does not need to be impossible in the physical sense: one important case related to a co-owned estate on the Isle of Bute and the court chose not to parcel it up into smaller sections, as that would affect the viability of the estate as a whole.
 Perhaps something similar could be developed.
 There may also be a role for devices like lifetime renunciations of rights to a farm (for children who are not interested in farming), so a degree of flexibility could be built into the system to reflect what families agree to.